Donate

 Library and Archives

-The IPCC Library is the only special collections research library dedicated to the history and culture of New Mexico’s 19 Pueblos and Native Americans of the region.
+The only special collection devoted to preserving the history and culture of the 19 Pueblos.
 Your support allows our library to provide information, resources, Pueblo Book Club, and research service to patrons intending to build Pueblo identity while securing a place for Pueblo people in the national historical narrative.
 The IPCC Library & Archives is a non-circulating, targeted collection for those who wish to know more about Pueblo people’s lives, histories, traditions, and culture.

 < back to the top